fedidat/HexoSite/source/_posts/630-top-10-commands.md

 So I'm no example.
 But that's a great way to put forward some of the bottlenecks in your workflow.

-I do recommend having a large history file size though, e.g for `bash`, put in your `~/.bashrc`:
+For the sake of sample size, I do recommend having a large history file size, e.g for `bash`, put in your `~/.bashrc`:

 ```bashrc
 HISTSIZE=10000 #max number of commands to remember per ongoing session